 Step 4: Select your Location

 Location is critical for an RV park.
-Successful RV parks should be near local attractions with convenient highway access, but the better the location, the more expensive it will be.
-You also need to find a location that will be favorable to be zoned as an RV park.
+Successful RV parks should be near local attractions, such as a state park, national park, or hiking trails, and have convenient highway access.
+The only problem is that the better the location, the more expensive it will be.
+You also need to find a location that will also be favorable to be zoned as an RV park.

 With land prices likely being the largest expense and the price per acre varying significantly depending on the location and access to utilities, be sure you have ample space.
 If funds are tight and you can’t purchase all of the property needed, consider making an agreement with the landowner to give you the first right of refusal if someone else wants to buy the joining property.